armstonj/pylidar-tls-canopy/README.md

 See the Jupyter Notebooks for gridding, vertical profile and LEAF time-series analysis examples.

-Run the following to see the arguments for command line scripts (currently only applicable to RIEGL data):
+Run the following to see the arguments for command line scripts:
 ```
 pylidar_cartesiangrid -h
 pylidar_scangrid -h
 pylidar_sphericalgrid -h
 pylidar_plantprofile -h
 ```
+All of these are applicable to RIEGL data.
+Only pylidar_plantprofile is applicable to LEAF data.